diazdc/diazdc-pfb2019/Pandas.md

 ## Types of data manipulated

+### Data frames

-A data frame is a table-like data structure which cotain mixed data types.
+A data frame is a table-like data structure which cotain mixed data types (strings, floats, integers, etc.)